ntatpj/CICD/README.md

 9. Install the Docker Pipeline plugin in Jenkins:
     Log in to Jenkins.
     Go to Manage Jenkins > Manage Plugins.
-    In the Available tab, search for "Docker Pipeline".
+    In the Available tab, search for "Docker Pipeline".<br>
-    Select the plugin and click the Install button.
+    Select the plugin and click the Install button.<br>
-    Restart Jenkins after the plugin is installed.
+    Restart Jenkins after the plugin is installed.<br>
 ![image](https://github.com/user-attachments/assets/c5c528ff-a453-4276-910d-fb3f2d6e0c0b)